Susan B. Anthony; Brainpopjr

 susan

-do when she was a teenagersusan
+do when she was a teenager

 spoke out against slavery she collected the names of people who wanted to abolish or end slavery slavery when she was older?
-He warned people about alcohol abuse and gave speeches about temperance Temperance is the act of drinking little or no alcohol In 1865 slavery was finally abolished, but African Americans and women still did not have the same rights as men whites susan banthony
+He warned people about alcohol abuse and gave speeches about temperance Temperance is the act of drinking little or no alcohol In 1865 slavery was finally abolished, but African Americans and women still did not have the same rights as men whites susan b

-Elizabeth Cady Stanton Frederick Douglass and others united to fight for the rights of all people, they demanded suffrage or the right to vote susan b anthony and other suffragettes traveled the country and gave speeches.Then in 1870, African American men gained the right to vote for government leaders, but women were still not allowed to vote how did susan b anthony fight for women's suffrage during the 1872 presidential election susan b anthony issued her vote claimed that voting was a right of all citizens two weeks later she was arrested for voting and fined $100, which she refused to pay for the rest of her life susan b anthony wrote articles and gave speeches about rights of women many people did not agree with her and insulted her but she did not let anyone stop her in 1900 some states had given women the right to vote susan b anthony died in 1906 before all women were allowed to vote after her death, people across the country continued to fight for women's suffrage and then in 1920, the 19th amendment to the United States Constitution was passed, women gained the right to vote by their leaders calling for the amendment the amendment susan b anthony today we honor his memory in different ways
+Then in 1870, African American men gained the right to vote for government leaders, but women were still not allowed to vote how did susan b anthony fight for women's suffrage during the 1872 presidential election susan b anthony issued her vote claimed that voting was a right of all citizens two weeks later she was arrested for voting and fined $100, which she refused to pay for the rest of her life susan b anthony wrote articles and gave speeches about rights of women many people did not agree with her and insulted her but she did not let anyone stop her in 1900 some states had given women the right to vote susan b anthony died in 1906 before all women were allowed to vote after her death, people across the country continued to fight for women's suffrage and then in 1920, the 19th amendment to the United States Constitution was passed, women gained the right to vote by their leaders calling for the amendment the amendment susan b anthony today we honor his memory in different ways

 If you have any copyright issue, please Contact